freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 FULL JOIN table_2 ON junction_table.foreign_key_column = table_2.primary_key_column;
 ```

 Congratulations on making it this far.
 This is the last step.
 View all the data from `characters`, `actions`, and `character_actions` by joining all three tables.
+When you see the data, be sure to check the "many-to_many" relationship.
+Many characters will have many actions.

 #### HINTS